 In June 2020, Sergeant Montgomery was selected as the Police Area Representative & Police Outreach Services Team Supervisor.
 Sergeant Montgomery oversees community outreach programs provided by P.A.R. and P.O.S.T. officers such as Neighborhood Crime Watch, Child ID Program, Church Safety Seminars, Business Security and Residential Surveys.
 Working together with local state, federal agencies and citizens in the community, The P.A.R. and P.O.S.T Unit help address crime through prevention, problem solving and community engagement.

 Additional responsibilities and certifications held by Sergeant Montgomery include TCOLE Instructor and Bicycle Unit Supervisor, Emergency Vehicle Operations Instructor Certification, Civilian Response to Active Shooter Events (CRASE) Instructor Certification, Background Investigations Certification and Crime Prevention Specialist Certification.
-Sergeant Montgomery also holds an Advanced Peace Officers License and is currently enrolled at McMurry University earning his Bachelor’s Degree in Criminal Justice.
+Sergeant Montgomery also holds an Master Peace Officers License and graduated summa cum laude from McMurry University earning a Bachelor’s Degree in Criminal Justice.

 Sergeant Montgomery is also a member of the Longview Unity & Diversity Committee and the East Texas Crime Prevention Association.